Looney Tunes Golden Collection: Volume 1: Related releases

 In Region 1, discs 3 and 4 were also released separately as the more family-friendly Looney Tunes Premiere Collection (also known as Looney Tunes Spotlight Collection: Volume 1).
-In some countries, discs 3 and 4 were also released individually as Looney Tunes Center Stage: Volume 1 and Looney Tunes Center Stage: Volume 2 in 2014.
+In 2014, discs 3 and 4 were reissued as Looney Tunes Center Stage: Volume 1 and Looney Tunes Center Stage: Volume 2, respectively.

 Disc 1 - Best of Bugs Bunny

 All cartoons on this disc star Bugs Bunny.